mittalmridul/Collaborative-Filtering/README.md

 Contributions to this notebook are welcome!
 Please feel free to submit pull requests or issues to improve the code or documentation.

 ## License
-This project is licensed under [appropriate license name].
+This project is licensed under MIT open Licence.
 Please see the LICENSE file for more details.